zozzlethena/docs/pages/index.md

 ## What is our mission?

-Our mission is to make Velodrome Finance a public good and the liquidity base layer of the Optimism ecosystem.
+Our mission is to make Velodrome Finance the liquidity base layer of the Optimism ecosystem.

 ## Resources